Ragusa

 It is a symbol of Ragusa’s noble past.
 The club, which began as a gathering of the city’s nobles, has not lost its function and continues to be a meeting place for members.
 Inside there is a catlike atmosphere.

-La Rocca Palace Ragusa
+Palazzo La Rocca

 Look up, admire the curious Baroque masks looking down at you from the balconies.
 Monstrous faces, faces of nobles, musicians and angelic faces tell the story of the palace.
 The main floor was recently renovated and hosts exhibitions and events.

-The palace is one of Sicily's Baroque masterpieces.
-The imposing elevation is striking in its magnificence and large balconies held up by grotesque corbels where you will notice reptiles, musicians, bare-breasted women and overflowing cornucopias symbolizing wealth and abundance
+The palace is one of Sicily’s Baroque masterpieces.
+The imposing elevation is striking in its magnificence and large balconies held up by grotesque corbels where you will notice reptiles, musicians, bare-breasted women and overflowing cornucopias symbolizing wealth and abundance.

 Along Corso XXV Aprile is the imposing palace that once belonged to the Baron of Donnafugata.
 The essential elegance of the elevation is a most interesting testament to Sicilian Neoclassicism.
 Inside it houses a small theater, the Donnafugata Theater.